escobarana/openaq-aws/README.md

 ## Results:
 **Current air quality**: Average of the measurements over the last 3 hours

-AWS Resources used: SNS, SQS, Lambda, DynamoDB
+AWS Resources used: SNS, SQS, Lambda, DynamoDB, CloudWatch

 Visualisation of final results on a map using Streamlit and Pydeck